syncfusion-content/aurelia-docs/Aurelia/Grid/Getting-Started.md

 {% endhighlight %}

 N> Pager settings can be customized by using the `e-page-settings` property.
-When it is not given the default values for `pageSize` and `pageCount` are 12 and 8 respectively.
+When it is not given the default values for `e-page-size` and `e-page-count` are 12 and 8 respectively.

 ![](Getting-started_images/Getting-started_img3.png)